tfpf/WSLNotify/README.md

 # bash-settings
-Collection of useful configurations for Bash.
+A collection of configurations which I found useful as a GNU/Linux user.